brunodmartins/church-members-api/README.md

 ![Docker Image CI](https://github.com/BrunoDM2943/church-members-api/workflows/Docker%20Image%20CI/badge.svg)

 Its a simple API to manage a church's members.
-The API is written on Go 1.13 and the data is saved on MongoDB.
-It also supports Auth0, protecting against unathorized acess.
+The API is written on Go 1.13 and the data is saved on DynamoDB.
+The application is supported to be run on AWS, using DynamoDB, Lambda and API Gateway

 ## Installation